 - Use the inter-language methods and syntax specified by the applicable language standard(s).
-For example, Fortran and Ada specify how to call a C function. - Understand the calling conventions of all languages used. - For items comprising the inter-language interface: - Understand the data layout of all data types used. - Understand the return conventions of all languages used.
+For example, Fortran and Ada specify how to call C functions. - Understand the calling conventions of all languages used. - For items comprising the inter-language interface: - Understand the data layout of all data types used. - Understand the return conventions of all languages used.